haginile/SwiftDate/README.md

 SwiftDate
 =========

-A flexible Date/Calendar Library Written in Swift
+A Flexible Date/Calendar Library Written in Swift